World Plants Logo

 ID Characteristic

-The C. pumila is identifiable by its fruits, which are chestnuts encased in spiky burrs, its long yellow catkins, and its glabrous serrate leaves.
+The C. pumila is identifiable by its fruits, which are chestnuts encased in spiky burrs.
+Its long yellow catkins and its glabrous serrate leaves are also key ID characteristics.

 Pests

-This shrub is host to oak blight and while moderately resistant to chestnut blight (while it affects the tree, the tree is still able to produce adventitious growth and fruits).
-Many insects feed on the flowers, fruits, and foliage, such as Japanese beetles, weevils, and Pinkstripe Oakworm.
+This shrub is host to oak blight and is moderately resistant to chestnut blight (while it affects the tree, the tree is still able to produce adventitious growth and fruits).
+Many insects feed on the flowers, fruits, and foliage, such as Japanese beetles, weevils, and Pink-stripe Oakworm.

 Habitat

-C. pumila is found in sunny and rocky or sandy spaces such as: open woods, edges of woods, sandy ridges, borders of swamps, and sandy barrens.
+C. pumila is found in sunny, rocky, or sandy spaces such as: open woods, edges of woods, sandy ridges, borders of swamps, and sandy barrens.

 Bark/Stem Description

-The twigs of the Ca. pumila are densely tomentose (hairy) when young, as they mature, they become a shiny reddish-brown colour.
+The twigs of the C. pumila are densely tomentose (hairy) when young.
+As they mature, they become a shiny reddish-brown colour.
 The bark is smooth and light brown or grey.
 There are shallow furrows and scaly plates on the large stems.

 Flower/Leaf Bud Description